-A gum surgery is performed in order to treat the gums when they have been infected.
+Gum surgery is performed to treat the gums when they have been infected.
 Gums are the soft tissue that supports and hold the teeth in place.
-They are affected mostly due to the bacteria in the plaque.
-When plaque stays on the teeth for a longer period of time, it tends to become hard and forms tartar.
-Tartar is one of the main causes of gum-related diseases.
+They are affected primarily due to the bacteria in the plaque.
+When plaque stays on the teeth for a longer time, it becomes hard and forms tartar.
+Tartar is one of the leading causes of gum-related diseases.
 Gum surgery is used to protect the teeth from gum-related infections.

 Some of the symptoms of gum diseases are:

 - Pain in the gums while chewing food.